 Southend Brewery :: pulled pork // fried green tomato w. pimiento cheese // she crab soup

 The time has finally come for my Charleston foodie recommendations.
 March was madness for me – partly because of all the basketball my guy watched but mostly because of all my travel.
-Now I’m back home for a while and catching up on everything, including my recommendations for Charleston restaurants (Chicago’s eating tour coming next week)…
+Now I’m back home for a while and catching up on everything.
+First up are my recommendations for Charleston restaurants (Chicago’s eating tour coming next week)…

-Due to the poor quality of food available in the South following the Civil War, the region’s culinary scene centered around fried foods because it made ingredients palatable.
+Due to the poor quality of food available in the South following the Civil War, the region’s culinary scene centered around fried foods.
+It made ingredients palatable at the time.
 Because of this, much of the area’s foodie past has all but disappeared.
 Charleston, among other cities in the South, is having a huge resurgence in farm-to-table foods, celebrating local flavors.
 While shrimp and grits, she crab soup, and fried green tomatoes are on menus, they’re mixed in with dishes highlighting fresh produce, local shellfish, and the historical grains of the area!

-As you can see from the first photo, I tried traditional creamy and fried fare, but I did so in moderation as part of a Charleston Culinary Tour – a must do if you want to try a bunch of foods and a few restaurants without overdoing it.
+As you can see from the first photo, I tried traditional creamy and fried fare, but I did so in moderation as part of a Charleston Culinary Tour.
+The tour is a must if you want to try a bunch of foods and a few restaurants without overdoing it.
 We tried twelve dishes at four restaurants, and while we were quite full (thankfully we walked between each stop), the food was great and the experience fantastic!
 Our first stop was Southend Brewery.
 This was my first fried green tomato.
 It was a nice combination of sweet and salty.
 And the she crab soup was tasty, although very heavy.
 I’d recommend sharing a cup.

 Tattooed Moose :: lowcountry cuban // lucky #1 sub // duck fat fries